 - 1. The language of instruction is English. - 2.
 The 'Gedragscode vreemde taal' (Code of conduct for foreign languages) applies. - 3.
 At the start of the first year of study every student must complete a diagnostic language test in the language of instruction of the programme. - 4.
-Any student who does not achieve a pass on the language test must take the 'Refresher Course' organized by the Language Desk (Taalloket). - The language test is part of the following educational component: Diversity.
-A mark can only be determined if the student has successfully completed the requirements of the educational component, including a pass in the language test or completing the Refresher Course.
+Any student who does not achieve a pass on the language test must take the 'Refresher Course' organised by the Language Desk (Taalloket). - The language test is part of the following unit of education: Diversity.
+A mark can only be determined if the student has successfully completed all requirements of the unit of education, including a pass on the language test.